-The Police Department is under the command of Chief of Police, Lloyd Martley, Jr. The Basehor Police Department consists of an Administration Department, Investigations, Patrol and Animal Control.
+The Police Department is under the command of Chief of Police, Robert Pierce.
+The Basehor Police Department consists of an Administration Department, Investigations, Patrol and Animal Control.
 The Chief is responsible for overseeing the functions of staff, Municipal Court, budget preparation and long-range planning.

 In case of an emergency call 911.
 Officers for nonemergency issues, animal control, after hours or on a weekend can be contacted at: